DanBuchan/profile_drift_new/README.md

 # 3. Model coherence

-1. Generate 100 seqs for each hhemit
+1. Generate 100 seqs for each hhemit, take in alpha_fold_targets/mafft_targets.txt and output 100 seqs for each drift class
+   > hmmer_seq_generator.py
+   hmm_subset.hmm - the hmms of the target subset hmm_generated_seqs.fa - 100 seqs per family in the target list
+2.

 ## 2b